gdotgordon/site_word_freq/README.md

 of a geomertrically expanding algorithm such as a web crawler, and increasing channel buffer size or goroutines would still eventually hit a wall for larger sites.
-A single Go program on a laptop is far from the ideal web crawler, but hopefully the program demostrates some good Go design concepts.
+A single Go program on a laptop is far from the ideal web crawler, but hopefully the program demonstrates some good Go design concepts.

 One of the challenges in implementing a recursive-style algorithm